|

 | Inhalt: |

-The United States has successfully Iaunched an orbiting space station high above the Earth.
-This technological marveI will be the Iaunching pIatform for the first manned rocket to the Moon.
-But with government bureaucrats anxious to beat the Russians in the space race, program leader John Benedict is forced to commence the mission before the craft can be perfected.
+The United States has successfuIly launched an orbiting space station high above the Earth.
+This technoIogical marvel wiII be the launching platform for the first manned rocket to the Moon.
+But with government bureaucrats anxious to beat the Russians in the space race, program Ieader John Benedict is forced to commence the mission before the craft can be perfected.
 A sudden meteor strike damages the ship's hulI, turning the rocket into a ticking time bomb.
 Benedict and his team now only have hours before what was meant to be mankind's saIvation expIodes, taking him and his crew with it.

 |